alexeyraspopov/react-coroutine/docs/Details.md

 ## Dependency injection

-For the sake of testability you might want to inject instances into your coroutine in the way how React `props` are provided.
+For the sake of code isolation you might want to inject instances into your coroutine in the way how React `props` are provided.

 You are able to provide `getVariables()` function that receives `props` and `context` and returns an object that will be passed in a coroutine.